qazifabiahoq/QuickList/README.md

 Deep learning models function as black boxes providing no explanation.
 A neural network saying "list at $62" without rationale leads to sellers distrusting and overriding recommendations, defeating the tool's purpose.
 Additionally, XGBoost trains efficiently on structured tabular data (transaction records) while neural networks are overkill for this problem type.

-**Training on ThreadUp's proprietary transaction data**:
+**Training on thredUP's proprietary transaction data**:

 The model trains on 172 million historical transactions including actual sale prices (what items sold for, not just asking prices which may never sell).
 Time-to-sale data (how many days from listing to purchase, indicating price accuracy).
 Seasonal patterns (winter coats sell higher November-February, swimwear peaks May-July).
 Geographic demand variations (designer brands command premium in urban markets, practical items in suburban).
 Seller tier effects (established sellers achieve higher prices than new sellers for identical items).

 **How pricing recommendations work**:

-For each new listing, the system queries ThreadUp's transaction database to find recent comparable sales (same category, similar brand tier, comparable condition, similar materials, same geographic region).
+For each new listing, the system queries thredUP's transaction database to find recent comparable sales (same category, similar brand tier, comparable condition, similar materials, same geographic region).
 XGBoost model processes listing attributes and comparable sales data to generate optimal price range with confidence interval, typically $X to $Y representing 25th to 75th percentile of comparable sales.
 Explanatory context accompanies recommendations: "Similar items sold for $45-65.
 Premium for silk material (+$12).
 Seasonal demand high (+$8).
 Excellent condition (+$5)."

 **Weekly retraining on fresh data**: